MechanicalRock/mechanicalrock.github.io/_posts/2020-10-08-stack-set-cfn-resources.md

 ## Creating the Administration role

-The administration role is the top-level role assumed by CloudFormation to orchestrate the StackSet:
+The administration role is the top-level role assumed by CloudFormation to orchestrate the StackSet.

+We can use the CloudFormation snippet below within a template to create it.
+It will allow the CloudFormation service itself to assume the role, and will allow all actions within CloudFormation.

 ```yaml
 AdministrationRole: